narkq/YAUS/README.markdown

 Do not forget to add `yaus.so` to your `php.ini` file!

-If you want to run included `test.php`, you should build `stemword` utility as following:
+After this you might want to run included `test.php`, it's easy and doesn't require anything besides this extension.

-    cd <extension path>/libsphinx
-    ./buildconf.sh
-    ./configure
-    make
+	php -f test.php

 Now the extension adds just one function, it works like this: